Sarahlyst/NorthWind_GroceryStore/README.md

 These concepts help me with the insights I need to make my conclusions and recommendations.

 #### Challenges faced
-I faced some challenges with the use of joins and aggregate functions, my queries were giving me errors at first but I was able to overcome it with the help of Meta AI and more research on google.
+I faced some challenges with the use of joins and aggregate functions, my queries were giving me errors at first but I was able to overcome it with more and more research.
 Doing this has broaden my understandings on the topics.
 ##### The use of some SQL Queries
 ```sql
 select customerid, sum(freight) as sum_of_freight